nguyenquanghungktmt/Python-crawl-data-tool/README.md

 ### II.
 Functions in file crawl-stock-hnx.py

-On the website `banggia.hnx.vn`, stock codes are divided into 2 types, listed stocks and unlisted stocks (upcom stock).
+On the website [https:\\banggia.hnx.vn](https:\\banggia.hnx.vn), stock codes are divided into 2 types, listed stocks and unlisted stocks (upcom stock).
 Each stock page is further divided into smaller sections by ticker name, which are 'ABC', 'DEF', 'GHI', 'JKL', 'MNO', 'PQR', 'STUV', ' WXYZ'.

 **1. Function crawl(url):**

-This function creates a driver that controls access to url = `https:\\banggia.hnx.vn`.
+This function creates a driver that controls access to url = [https:\\banggia.hnx.vn](https:\\banggia.hnx.vn).
 Then crawl the data on the listed and unlisted stock items.
 For each of the above, call the crawl_sections_data function to get data from the smaller sections of the web page.

 The input parameter is the url of the website to be crawled.